 In the second quarter, only services sector posted a positive labor turnover rate at 1.0 percent.
 Substantial employment increments were noted in other service activities at 5.5 percent and arts, entertainment and recreation at 5.2 percent.
 Other gainers of the sector were the financial and insurance activities (2.0%), accommodation and food service activities (1.8%), real estate activities (1.6%) and administrative and support service activities (1.4%).
 Increases in employment were also posted in information and communication (1.2%), wholesale and retail trade (1.0%), professional, scientific and technical activities (0.5%) and human health and social work activities (0.4 %).
 On the other hand, negative labor turnover rates were recorded in transportation and storage and education at 2.2 percent and 2.0 percent, respectively.

 National Statistician and Civil Registrar General

 See more at the Labor Turnover Survey (LTS) Landing page.

-Starting 1st Quarter 2018, the LTS is conducted nationwide covering establishments employing 20 or more workers.
-Using the establishment as the unit of enumeration, the survey sampling frame was extracted from the preliminary 2017 List of Establishments (LE) as of January 2018.
-The survey covers 18 of 21 major industries classified according to the amended 2009 Philippine Standard Industrial Classification (PSIC).
-A total of 5,469 sample establishments for the 2018 LTS nationwide were selected.
+Starting 2019, the LTS was conducted in a semi-annual frequency covering only establishments with 20 or more workers located in the National Capital Region (NCR).
+Using the establishment as the unit of enumeration, the survey sampling frame was extracted from the preliminary 2018 List of Establishments (LE) as of 08 January 2019.
+The survey covers 18 to 21 major industries classified according to the amended 2009 Philippine Standard Industrial Classification (PSIC).
+A total of 2,469 establishments were selected as samples for 2019 LTS.

-This Press Release features the preliminary results of the survey based on the 87.8% response rate for all industries covered during the 4th quarter 2018.
-The final result will be posted one month after together with the LABSTAT Updates.
+This Press Release features the preliminary results of the survey based on the 90.7 percent and 80.5 percent response rates for all industries covered during the 1st and 2nd quarter 2019, respectively The final results will be posted one month after together with the LABSTAT Updates.